end2endzone/protobuf-pbop-plugin/README.md

 # Platform #

-protobuf-pipe-plugin has been tested with the following platform:
+protobuf-pbop-plugin has been tested with the following platform:

 *   Windows x86/x64